Boripe

 Boripe is a Local Government Area in Osun State, Nigeria.
 Its headquarters are in the town of Iragbiji.
+The current chairman of the council is Odebunmi Sikiru.

 It has an area of 132 km2 and a population of 139,358 at the 2006 census.

 The postal code of the area is 230.

+Boripe North Local Council Development Area (LCDA)

+Boripe North Local Council Development Area (LCDA) was created out of Boripe area council for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+The current chairman of the LCDA is Bamigbesin Isaac Oladejo.